gausspy/gausspy/docs/tutorial.rst

 4. ``RMS = 0.05``

-In Fig. :num:`#simple-gaussian` we display the spectrum with the single Gaussian described above.
+In the following figure we display the spectrum with the single Gaussian described above.

 .. _simple-gaussian: